 What can you tell me about your cultural background?

 I really like this story.
 Before I came to the university I really hated dancing.
-At high school we always had some gym classes where we had to dance.
+At high school, we always had some gym classes where we had to dance.
 It was the most terrible class I had.
-In the first year of my study of Advanced Mathematics I told some people that I would never dance again, unless a girl asked me to be her partner at ballroom dancing.
+In the first year of my study of Advanced Mathematics, I told some people that I would never dance again unless a girl asked me to be her partner at ballroom dancing.
 Well, as you already can guess, this happened in the second year of my study.
 From that moment I loved it so much that I also joined competitions.
-At a certain moment I danced four to five hours per week.
+At a certain moment, I danced for four to five hours per week.

 What moment would you never forget about a cultural event?